 Conference registration fee: £100

 Doctoral student conference registration fee: £75

-The symposium will be followed by a separate one-day conference on 23 June 2020 aimed at a practitioner audience.
+The symposium will be preceded by a separate one-day conference on 29 June 2021 aimed at a practitioner audience.
 We are delighted to announce that Professor Marjo Lips-Wiersma and Professor Christopher Michaelson will present at the practitioner event, along with Jonny Gifford of the CIPD.

 This event is part of the King’s College Meaning and Purpose Network (MaPNet) series.
 Further information about the practitioner event and registration is available here.